Replacement for a Z4

 Hahaha, he definitely needs to chill.
 I dont find the Z particularly amazing on b roads, especially tight ones so not going to get excited by another viewpoint.

 Everyone thinks everyone else is angry online, but I'm really not.
-I even re-read my post and nothing screams "angry person reply" to me jm8403 said:
+I even re-read my post and nothing screams "angry person reply" to me laugh

 djglover said: